 Interested in future International College Days?

-If you're not able to attend the fall 2018 fairs, but are interested for the future, sign up to our mailing list and we'll let you know when the next round of fairs is announced.
+If you are interested in attending the Fall 2019 fairs, sign up to our mailing list and we'll let you know when registration will begin.

 Why CollegeCouncil's College Days should become part of your recruitment schedule: